Bonifatius94/PySocialForce/README.md

 pip install -e .
 ```

-`pip install -e .` will install the package in editable mode, so that you can modify the source code and import the package in python.
+`pip install -e .` will install the package in editable mode, so that you can modify the source code and import the package in Python.
 It is additionally recommended to use a `virtualenv` to install the package.

 ## Examples